AmazeeLabs/modal_forms/README.txt

 The include CSS file tries to mimic the default Colorbox style.

-The extra class "ctools-modal-modal-popup-small" in the links above tells the module what popup style size to use.
+The extra class "ctools-modal-modal-popup-small" in the links above tells the project what popup style size to use.
 There are three options included.

 * ctools-modal-modal-popup-small (defaults to 300x300)
 * ctools-modal-modal-popup-medium (defaults to 550x450)